elesiuta/jupyter-nbgrader-helper/README.md

                         Checks all submitted directories for NbName.extension
                         and reports subfolders containing multiple files of the same extension
+  --chmod rwx AssignName
+                        Run chmod rwx on all submissions for an assignment (linux only)
   --zip AssignName [AssignName ...]
                         Combine multiple feedbacks into
                         <course_dir>/feedback/<student_id>/zip/feedback.zip